basheer574/DownloadManager/README.md

 # DownloadManager
-A simple Download manager written in java programming language.
+A simple Download manager written in C# Programming language.